swcarpentry/good-enough-practices-in-scientific-computing/index.md

 > ### Supplementary Materials
 >
 > Supplementary materials often contain much of the work that went into the project,
-> such tables and figures
+> such as tables and figures
 > or more elaborate descriptions of the algorithms, software, methods, and analyses.
 > In order to make these materials as accessible to others as possible,
 > do not rely solely on the PDF format,